Throwing your child an art/ paint party has never been easier with our creative games, ideas, and paint /art party supplies!

 Get your party started with these adorable personalized coloring pages perfect for those young and young at heart at your child's Art party.
 When young guest arrive this can be a great way to coax out the artist in them and get them in the mood for the rest of the party.
 Have a space set up with these coloring pages and crayons so that each guest can color their own.
 You might even have some adults join in the coloring fun because, after all, who doesn't like to color?

 This coloring sheets arrives via email within moments.
 Open the file in adobe reader and type in your message.
 You can then print as many as you need for your event!

 Cost is $2.99 and comes with both boy and girl files.
 Get Yours Now!
 It is available for INSTANT DOWNLOAD as soon as you complete your order.
 OR you can purchase our complete printable Art Party Supplies set (shown below ) and these coloring sheets are included.

 Finding paint party supplies isn't the easiest thing to do.
-I created the following printable paint party supplies to make throwing your child's dream party a little bit easier.
+I created these fun printable paint party supplies to make throwing your child's dream party a little bit easier.
 From invitations to a party banner, this set comes with all the decorations.
 Purchase plates and utensils in matching solid colors from your local dollar store and you are set to paint and party!